-Step 1: ITP Loop Process and Write-up: Students will apply the ITP loop (see steps below) to a practicum experience and submit a hard or emailed copy to the instructor.
-The submission should be made up of the following sections (and be about 1 page single spaced):
+Step 1: ITP Loop Process and Write-up Students will apply the ITP loop (see steps below) to a practicum experience and submit a copy to the appropriate dropbox.
+The submission should be made up of the following sections.
+Please use the worksheet posted to D2L.
+It is recommended to complete the ITP loop prior to class.

 - 1. Retrieval Recall salient facts of a recent practice experience.
 In a paragraph or two, briefly describe a significant experience that has taken place in your practicum setting.
 In telling the story, position yourself as the author using the first person.
 Things to share may include: interactions with significant others, links between present and past experiences, feelings, ideas or meaning making that occurred.
 As relevant, include the intellectual, spiritual, social, physical, and aesthetic dimensions in the telling of the story. - 2.
 Reflections Recall your thoughts and feelings about the situation.
-Focus on the subjective beliefs and attitudes, personal experiences, and cultural worldviews that are relevant to the situation.
+Focus on the subjective beliefs and attitudes, personal experiences, and cultural world views that are relevant to the situation.
 Identify how these factors influenced your interaction. - 3.
 Linkage Identify the key actions you took and explain how you chose those actions.
 Which practice models, practice wisdom, learned techniques or skills did you consider/use? - 4.
 Professional Response consider whether your response was selected through deliberate or intuitive use of reflection and linkage.
 Do you feel that your response was effective, appropriate, or sufficient?
 What could you have done differently?
 How may that have impacted your work?
 What did you learn about social work practice? - 5.
 Questions to Peers What 1-3 questions do you have for your peers about this practice experience?
 What did you learn about your practice from the peer consultation?

-Step 2: Providing Feedback to Others: In class, students will be asked to share their ITP loops in a small group.
+Step 2: Providing Feedback to Others.
+In class, students will be asked to share their ITP loops in a small group.
 Students are expected to offer helpful, supportive, and resourceful consultation and feedback to their peers.
-Students are to submit an emailed copy of their ITP loop, including a summary of their peers' feedback, to the seminar instructor at the end of class.
+Students are to submit a copy of their ITP loop, including a summary of their peers' feedback, to the seminar instructor via dropbox by the end of the seminar day at 11:59pm MST.
 Students who are unable to participate in the peer consultation portion in class can achieve a maximum of 8/10 for their ITP Loop write up.

-Assignment 3: Personal Practice Identity (40%)
+Assignment 3: Personal Practice Identity (30%)